Mariah Brennan | Lerner Graduate Fellow

 Email Kent: email@example.com

-Sarah is a Master of Public Administration Graduate Candidate at Syracuse University’s Maxwell School of Citizenship and Public Affairs.
+Sarah is a recent graduate of the Master of Public Administration Graduate Candidate at Syracuse University’s Maxwell School of Citizenship and Public Affairs, and a current student in the Master of Public Policy at The Hertie School, Atlantis Program.
 Before enrolling at Syracuse, she spent the past seven years working in Washington, DC, implementing nationwide public health programs at state and local levels to meet community needs across the country.
 Her interests include strategic communication planning, community outreach and engagement, public and private partnerships, and technical assistance and training.
 Ms. Gribble holds a Bachelor’s Degree in Communications and Public Relations from Weber State University (Ogden, Utah).

 Email Sarah: firstname.lastname@example.org